sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

 The nice part about this solution is that the private keys, which are needed to decrypt, and thus to access any password, are kept in a [YuBiKey](https://www.yubico.com/product/yubikey-5-nfc).
-That minimizes the risk of someone else getting access to those keys and you do not have to type your passphrase each time, which is unsecure because og keylogging and also quite inconvenient on smartphones.
+That minimizes the risk of someone else getting access to those keys and you do not have to type your passphrase each time to unlock the secret key, which is unsecure because og keylogging and also quite inconvenient on smartphones.

 The [YuBiKey](https://www.yubico.com/product/yubikey-5-nfc) has a USB interface and NFC support - which makes it really convenient to be used together with smartphones.
 The YuBiKey has support for different protocols, and for this